Cynthia Shalom: Early life and education

-Cynthia Shalom was born in Ede, Osun State, Nigeria.
+Cynthia Shalom was born in Ede, Osun State, a state located in the southwestern region of Nigeria.
 She is the first daughter from a family of three sons and two daughters.
-She had her Primary and Secondary Education in Port Harcourt where she lived with her parents.
-Having obtained a degree in Management from the University of Port Harcourt and an Acting certification from the Africa International Film Festival (AFRIFF) talent development workshop, In an interview with Vanguard Nigeria she said she relocated to Lagos to pursue her career in acting.
+She had her Primary and Secondary Education in Port Harcourt, the capital city of Rivers State, located in the south-south region of Nigeria where she lived with her parents.
+Having obtained a degree in Management from the University of Port Harcourt and an Acting certification from the Africa International Film Festival (AFRIFF) talent development workshop, in an interview with Vanguard Nigeria she said she relocated to Lagos to pursue her career in acting.

 Career

 Shalom was the winner of the Next Movie Star Reality Show in 2015/2016.
-She made her acting debut in Monalisa Chinda’s Talk show titled You & I with Monalisa.
+She made her acting debut in Monalisa Chinda’s talk show titled You & I with Monalisa.
 She told The Punch that rejections were one of the hurdles she had to surmount while starting out in Nollywood.
 In 2016, she was cast in her first feature film An Hour With The Shrink with Annie Macaulay-Idibia, Gbenro Ajibade, and Segun Arinze.
 Shalom co-starred with Desmond Elliot in The Damned an Irokotv film.
 In 2018, Shalom started her film production company, Cynthia Shalom Productions.
 Her role in one of her movies titled Chain, which features Eddie Watson, Enado Odigie, Emem Ufot, earned her two individual nominations; Best Actress in a Leading role and Most Promising Actress at the 2019 Best of Nollywood Awards.